Outlander Recap: Who’s Afraid of Virginia Randall?

 Outlander

 This season still feels like it’s waiting to really get started, which is a tribute to how in thrall we are to the chemistry between our two leads.
-People have lost hands, had babies, gone to prison, started AND finished Harvard Medical School, but there’s still a bit of a suspended animation vibe.
+People have lost hands, had babies, gone to prison, started AND finished Harvard Medical School, but there’s still a bit of a suspended-animation vibe.

 We plunge forward in time right away to Boston, circa 1956.
 Claire has shorter hair, Brianna is now old enough to be in SCHOOL (they grow up so fast!), and things are … different … in the Randall marriage.
 It’s open!
 Frank is going on (“discreet!”) dates and Claire is ostensibly cool with it, but not really.
 Honestly, it’s not the worst idea for them, since Claire obviously no longer loves Frank and that’s a bummer.